icosa-foundation/open-brush-docs/user-guide/exporting-videos/offline-rendering-hq-renders.md

 4. Exit

 Higher quality settings can make the framerate choppy.
 Don’t wear the headset during the render.

+### Re-render using the macOS script

+1. Quit Open Brush.
+2. Open Terminal.
+3. Type `bash `, including the trailing space.
+4. Drag the generated `.HQ_Render.sh` file from the Open Brush `Videos` folder into Terminal and press Return.
+5. Choose a resolution and frame-rate option from the menu.

+The macOS build includes the ffmpeg executable used by the script.
+If macOS blocks the app or script, allow it in **System Settings > Privacy & Security**, then retry.

 #### “No Quick Load” option